ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/livy-notebooks/README.md

 Create the config.json file as a copy of example_config.json
 > cp example_config.json config.json

-Edit the config.json file and specify username, password and url of the IAAS system in the „credentials”-sections of the 3 kernels.
+Edit the config.json file and specify username, password and url of the Db2 Warehouse system in the „credentials”-sections of the 3 kernels.
 "8998" is the default Livy server port.
 As value for the “auth” attribute enter “Basic_Access”
 Example:
 ```
 {